-The Model 2241-2 utilizes a four-digit liquid crystal display (LCD) with twodigit overflow (SCALER mode) and moving decimal point.
-The two digit overflow (SCALER mode) and moving decimal point.
-The two smaller digits located in the lower right corner of the display indicate counter OVERFLOW when in the scaler counting mode (equivalent to a six-digit scaler) or exponential power when in the parameter setup mode.
-The upper right corner of the LCD displays units and multiplier(s) - R/hr, mR/hr, or μ R/hr; Sv/h, mSv/h, or μ Sv/h; C/m, kC/m, C/s, or kC/s.
-The bottom part of the readout displays the

-ALARM, ALERT, OFLOW, OVERLOAD annunciators and the low-battery icon.
+The Model 2241-2 utilizes a four-digit liquid crystal display (LCD) with a two-digit overflow (SCALER mode) and moving decimal point.
+The two smaller digits located in the lower right corner of the display indicate counter

+OVERFLOW when in the scaler counting mode (equivalent to a sixdigit scaler) or exponential power when in the parameter setup mode.
+The upper right corner of the LCD displays units and multiplier(s) -R/hr, mR/hr, or $\mu$ R/hr; Sv/h, mSv/h or $\mu$ Sv/h; C/m, kC/m, C/s or kC/s.
+The bottom part of the readout displays the ALARM, ALERT, OFLOW, OVERLOAD annunciators and the low-battery icon.

 COUNTING indicates that the scaler mode has been initiated and is in the counting process.